Reconstructing the Invisible Fraction of Semi-visible Jets in ISR-Boosted Events via Neural Network Regression: The Regression Model

 To avoid biases arising from an imbalanced \rinv distribution, a sampling procedure is employed to all signal samples listed in Section~\ref{sec:training_sample}, after applying the selections in Section~\ref{sec:preproc}.
 The entire \rinv region starting from zero to one is divided into 20 equal-width bins.
 The third-lowest bin population is chosen as a common sampling threshold, and the number of events in each bin is randomly reduced to this threshold.
 This procedure ensures that all bins have approximately equal statistical weights in the training dataset.

 The dataset is split into training, validation, and test sets with a ratio of $0.6:0.2:0.2$.
 The regression model is trained separately under different ISR and sample-composition conditions, corresponding to different physical use cases.
 In particular, the model is trained under two ISR momentum thresholds, $\PtISR > 150$\GeV and $\PtISR > 500$\GeV, reflecting the difference between moderately and highly boosted regimes.
 For each ISR selection, the training samples are further divided into two categories: samples containing only signal events, and samples composed of a mixture of signal and dominant background processes.
 The former is used to study the \rinv regression performance under ideal conditions, while the latter more closely resembles the practical analysis scenario in which signal and background coexist.
 For background events, \rinv cannot be computed using Eq.~\eqref{eq2}.
 To retain a continuous target variable in the mixed training sample, the background \rinv is instead assigned using Eq.~\eqref{eq4}.
 In total, four independent regression models are constructed.
 They share the same fully connected regression framework, while the network depth and training hyperparameters are chosen separately for different training setups.
 In the implementation used in this work, the models trained with $\PtISR > 150$\GeV employ five hidden layers, whereas those trained with $\PtISR > 500$\GeV employ four hidden layers.
-All models are trained for 200 epochs, and the weights from the final epoch are used for evaluation.
+Further technical details of the input preprocessing, network architecture, training setup, final hyperparameters, and public inference workflow are provided in Appendix.